dhylands/TinyG-Utils/Config/README.md

 ##show [filename]

-The dump command will read a configuration file from your host computer (if a filename was provided), or read the configuration from your TinyG (if no filename was provided) and display it in a manner similar to the $$ command.
+The show command will read a configuration file from your host computer (if a filename was provided), or read the configuration from your TinyG (if no filename was provided) and display it in a manner similar to TinyG's $$ command.

 Snippet of output produced by the show command:
 ```